miticollo/poc-anfora/README.md

 ## How to run

-If you don't have a macOS you can follow [below instructions](#other-oss).
+If you don't have a macOS, you can follow [below instructions](#other-oss).
-When you have finished and your macOS container is ready you can follow these steps to install WDA app.
+When you have finished and your macOS container is ready, you can follow these steps to install WDA app.

-1. On iOS 16 real devices require enabling developer mode.
+1. On iOS 16, real devices require enabling developer mode.
    After plug the iPhone
    run [`idevicedevmodectl`](https://github.com/libimobiledevice/libimobiledevice/blob/master/tools/idevicedevmodectl.c)
    ```shell